Filming in Trøndelag

 Norwegian Film Commission (the national office)

-Oslo Film Commission (covering the region around the capital city of Oslo),
+Oslo Film Commission (covering the region around the capital city of Oslo)

-Western Norway Film Commission (covering the western part of Norway) and
+Western Norway Film Commission (covering the western part of Norway)

 Northern Norway Film Commission (covering the north part of Norway).